What Is A Backflow? Common Questions Answered.

 QUESTION: Where can I get more information about cross-connection control?

-One excellent reference manual is the second (1990) edition of the American Water Works Association’s (AWWA’s) Manual M14, Recommended Practice for Backflow Prevention and Cross-Connection Control, which is available from the AWWA Bookstore; 6666 West Quincy Avenue; Denver, Colorado 80235; 800/926-7337; http://www.awwa.org.
+ANSWER: One excellent reference manual is the second (1990) edition of the American Water Works Association’s (AWWA’s) Manual M14, Recommended Practice for Backflow Prevention and Cross-Connection Control, which is available from the AWWA Bookstore; 6666 West Quincy Avenue; Denver, Colorado 80235; 800/926-7337; http://www.awwa.org.
 Another excellent reference manual is the ninth (1993) edition of the University of Southern California’s Manual of Cross-Connection Control, which is available from the Foundation for Cross- Connection Control and Hydraulic Research; University of Southern California; KAP-200 University Park MC-2531; Los Angeles, California 90089-2531; 213/740-2032;

 http://www.usc.edu/dept/fccchr.